 Joy’s diverse career covers journalism, policy development, lecturing, digital communications, film and PR, both here and abroad.
 In 2000, she co-founded The Creative Collective Media with journalists Veena Josh, Paul Macey, Henry Bonsu and David Gyimah, to tackle the racial disparities in print media recruitment.
 Soon after she launched the Creative Collective Print Internship programme with seed funding from the Freedom Forum Washington.
 It ran for three years, was recognised widely as a model of good practice, including by the Society of Editors and the European Commission, and went on to be adopted by Transport for London’s press office.
 The politics graduate and accredited journalist is a former BBC script reader and judge, and a former visiting lecturer in journalism at the London College of Communication.
 In 2011, Joy helped to establish the world’s first Diversity and the Media MA at the University of Westminster in partnership with the Media Diversity Institute.
-Alongside Words of Colour, she heads Digital Women UK, is co-director of the Synergi Collaborative Centre and project manager for the Jerwood Compton Poetry Fellowships (in an independent capacity).
+Alongside Words of Colour, she heads Digital Women UK, is co-director of the Synergi Collaborative Centre and was the inaugural project manager for the Jerwood Compton Poetry Fellowships (in an independent capacity).

 Adrianne has been with Words of Colour for six years.
 A photographer and award-winning videographer, she is also the founder of AMC Media, a London-based company specialising in studio and event photography and videography.
 A former art student at the University of the Creative Arts and Central Saint Martins, she has since worked on a number of high profile projects, including Time to Change, the national anti stigma mental health campaign, Queen Mary University of London’s national policy initiatives on public health as well as a camera operator for the London 2012 Olympic and Paralympic Games.
 She was part of the production team of the critically acclaimed documentary, On the Ground at Grenfell, which won the Portobello Film Festival 2017 Best Film Award.